zeller-public/code-challenge-android-mobile/IN_PERSON_INSTRUCTIONS.md

 If you have any questions, please don't hesitate to send us an e-mail at tim@myzeller.com

 Good luck and happy coding!

-If you have any questions, please don't hesitate to send us an e-mail at tim@myzeller.com

-Good luck and happy coding!